Uturuncu: Holocene and fumarolic activity

 Active fumaroles occur in two fields below the summit, with a number of tiny vents located between the two summit peaks; vapour emissions are visible from close distance.
 The summit fumaroles have temperatures of less than 80 C. Their gases contain large quantities of carbon dioxide, water, and larger amounts of hydrogen sulfide than sulfur dioxide perhaps due to the latter being filtered out by a hydrothermal system.
 The fumaroles have emplaced abundant sulfur, and silification (Note: Silification is the replacement of rock by silicon dioxide.) has been observed.
 Relatively invariant temperature anomalies (hot spots) have been recorded by satellites on Uturuncu between its two summit peaks; these temperature anomalies of about 15 C-change are among the largest fumarole fields visible to satellites.
 The existence of intense fumarolic activity on the northwestern slope at 5500 m was already reported in 1956.

 A spring on the northwestern flank produces water with temperatures of 20 C and may be identical to the Campamento Mina Uturuncu spring which in 1983 was reported to produce 21 C warm water at a rate of 5–7 L/s.
 The presence of a weak hydrothermal system is likely at Uturuncu although probably at great depth, considering the low temperature and spread-out nature of the fumarolic activity.
+Magmatic fluids and gases may ascend in a vertical conductor into the volcano, with gas accumulating under the summit as the fluids spread out sideward.
 There may be a shallow magma chamber below the volcano at 1–3 km below sea level.